This class is no longer available, but we found something similar!

 50 minutes per week in class, and an estimated 0 - 1 hours per week outside of class.

+This is a nonpartisan class.
+There is no discussion of the existence of political parties in this class.
+The voting, campaigning and election is simulated with cartoon-like kid-friendly character candidates that are preselected by the instructor of the class.
 For the purpose of assessing student progress, engagement and interaction with students, the following third-party tool will be used throughout the class: - Kahoot assessment and activity tool.
 More information about Kahoot may be found by navigating to Kahoot.com.
 Parents can be assured that this lesson is made for children and is specific and to the point of: - the subject matter of the U.S. Constitution; state and local laws and - furthering the educational, analysis and problem-solving skills of children up and through the age of 18.

 We will refer to the U.S. Constitution in addition to state and local laws.